 Click the links below to find more information:

-To assist graduate students to achieve their career goals, the School of Graduate Studies in the Heath Sciences has a Policy that mandates all gradate students to develop and use an Individual Development Plan.
+To assist PhD graduate students to achieve their career goals, the School of Graduate Studies in the Heath Sciences has a Policy that mandates all PhD graduate students to develop and use an Individual Development Plan.
+All graduate students will review their IDP with their research mentor and Program Director at least once per year during one or both of the twice-annual Student Progression Review Meetings.

 The development, implementation, and revision of IDPs require a series of steps to be conducted by graduate students and their mentors.
 This is an interactive process and requires full participation of both students and mentors.